Skip to main content

 Photo credit: Adriana Loureiro Fernandez / Save The Children

 11-year-old Jhon lives in the Potosì region of Bolivia.
-His father works in construction, but the family still struggle to afford the basics they need.
+His father works in construction, but the family still struggles to afford the basics they need.

-To provide for Jhon and his siblings, Nimia, Jhon’s mum (entrepreneur extraordinaire) set up her own baking business.
+To provide for Jhon and his siblings, Nimia, Jhon’s mum (and entrepreneur extraordinaire) set up her own baking business.

 “My mum makes cakes when she gets orders, and she makes empanadas on Mondays, Wednesdays and Fridays”.